hetznercloud/cli/docs/reference/hcloud_certificate_create.md

 ```
       --cert-file string       File containing the PEM encoded certificate (required if type is uploaded)
-      --domain strings         One or more domains the certificate is valid for.
+      --domain strings         One or more domains the Certificate is valid for.
   -h, --help                   help for create
       --key-file string        File containing the PEM encoded private key for the certificate (required if type is uploaded)
       --label stringToString   User-defined labels ('key=value') (can be specified multiple times) (default [])
       --name string            Certificate name (required)
   -o, --output stringArray     output options: json|yaml
-  -t, --type string            Type of certificate to create.
+  -t, --type string            Type of Certificate to create.
 Valid choices: uploaded, managed (default "uploaded")
 ```

 ### Options inherited from parent commands